OceanGate-Gate

 This is when some media have nailed it.
 The New York Post wrote a news article yesterday regarding a certain Florida retiree making an announcement.
 The headline is below the fold and cross-references you to turn to page 26 to see the actual article.
 When you turn there, you see the article referenced, this time with the headline “Been there, Don that” (sic).

-This is Rupert Murdoch doing the ultimate in damning someone with faint praise.
+This is New York Post publisher Rupert Murdoch doing the ultimate in damning someone with faint praise.
 The retiree referred to here is apparently an avid golfer and collector of classified documents.
 He is also senile and is known to throw ketchup at the television.
 The retiree, a certain Donald J. Trump, is saying he will run for president in 2024.
 The article, which was not much over 100 words in its entirety, was bylined by “Post staff”.

 That day’s issue headlined the wounding of a 3 year-old and another about a crackdown on gangs as the day’s top stories, the usual fare in the Murdoch-owned tabloid daily.